 Math 24 – Open to Grades 4-5.
 Practices are held for several weeks leading up to a district tournament.
 Six students are chosen at each grade level to travel to a Regional Math 24 Tournament held in Reedsburg.

-Math meet- Math Meet Screener is given to students that score above 95% on STAR testing.
-The top 20 students are chosen to attend math meet practice.
-After several weeks the team is chosen by the math meet coach.
-(Middle School math meet coach-Kelly Olson)
+Math Meet – Open to Grade 5.
+A Math Meet Screener is given to students that score above 95% on STAR testing.
+The top 20 students are chosen to attend Math Meet practice.
+After several weeks, the team is chosen by the math meet coach.
+These students then travel to a Regional Math Meet.

-Creative Arts-Students chosen by art and music teachers.
-Gifted children usually move through the stages of visual development at a faster than normal pace.
-Students are usually self directed, respond uniquely to light, color and sound, and are very creative and flexible.
-These children also think outside the box and demonstrate technical control which results from a more elegant finished product.
+Creative Arts Festival – Open to Grade 5.
+Students are chosen by art and music teachers, using the following guidelines: Gifted children usually move through the stages of visual development at a faster than normal pace.
+Students are usually self-directed, respond uniquely to light, color and sound, and are very creative and flexible.
+These children also think outside the box and demonstrate technical control, which results in a more elegant finished product.

 VISUAL ART checklist:

 - Elaborates on other people’s ideas and uses them as a jumping off point as opposed to copying from others

 - Shows unique selection of art media for individual activity or classroom projects